On the Effective Use of TODO Lists

 9. Don’t Let Perfect be the Enemy of Good

 This is related to me giving up on systems too early.
-I realized that I have tend to try to find the perfect process to do things before even trying.
+I realized that I tend to try and find the perfect process to do things before even trying.
 While this is useful in many situations, it has sometimes led to me not doing things in the first place.
 If you have a proclivity for perfection, don’t let it get in the way of you trying new but imperfect systems.
 Just remember that you can always optimize later.
 The more important thing is to get started.